 • The biggest is music in general.
 I’ve been reading sheet music my entire life almost and have been singing for almost as long.
 I also play some piano, handbells, and steel drums.
 Music = life for me…going without my headphones and iPod is torture because I’ll just have songs playing in my head anyway, but only bits and pieces.

 • The next biggest, and one that I miss, is dancing.
 I started dancing when I was three years old and danced all the way to the beginning of my senior year in high school (with the exception of one year/summer that I took off to try my hand at rhythmic gymnastics).
 All totaled up, I practiced ballet and tap for 14 years, jazz for 10 years (not allowed to start until you’re 7 years old), pointe for 4 years, modern and lyrical and improvisation (known as improv) for 3 years, random little bits and pieces of random multi-cultural dances (like Chinese ribbon dancing and hoedowns-otherwise known as line dancing), and Irish step dancing for a summer.
-I say that I have “experience” in all of these, and that’s true, but it’s been almost three years since I was last in a formal dance class and for some of these forms it’s been more than that, so I don’t necessarily remember it all.
+I say that I have “experience” in all of these, and that’s true, but it’s been over four years since I was last in a formal dance class and for some of these forms it’s been more than that, so I don’t necessarily remember it all.
 However, if shown the steps again, muscle memory would likely kick in.

 • The next is visual arts.
 I still doodle and draw for classes (structures and such), but I never really got the hang of anything that is actually alive (like people and plants).
 However, most of the stuff I do is abstract.
 I dabble in painting, but mostly I stick to colored pencils, markers, and crayons (go arts supplies!!)